Large Language Models Suffer From Their Own Output: An Analysis of the Self-Consuming Training Loop: The Self-Consuming Training Loop

-Shumailov et~al. \yrcite{shumailov2023model} observe a degeneration of diversity for Variational Autoencoders and Gaussian Mixture Models if some of the output is used again as input.
-The authors perform experiments for iteratively fine-tuning LLMs in a self-consuming way and observe a degradation in quality.
+\citet{shumailov2023model} observe a degeneration of diversity for Variational Autoencoders and Gaussian Mixture Models if some of the output is used again as input.
+Additionally, the authors perform experiments for iteratively fine-tuning LLMs in a self-consuming way and observe a degradation in quality.
 They find that degradation is less strong than in the imagine generation context and that keeping some original data helps mitigating this phenomenon.
+Other contemporary work also analyzed repeated fine-tuning of LLMs in a self-consuming way and observed a decrease in lexical diversity \cite{guo2023curious}.

-To the best of our knowledge, there is no work so far studying the behavior of LLMs trained in a self-consuming loop from scratch, as this is the usual case when creating new LLMs.
-Furthermore, self-consuming loops in LLMs have not yet been analyzed with a method that allows a clear verification of the correctness of the model's output.
+However, new generations of LLMs are usually trained from scratch with web scraped datasets while fine-tuning is mainly done with curated datasets.
+So the analysis of the self-consuming training loop when training from scratch is of pressing concern.
+To the best of our knowledge, we are the first to study the behavior of LLMs trained in a self-consuming loop from scratch.
+Furthermore, self-consuming loops in LLMs have not yet been analyzed with a method that allows to unambiguously evaluate the quality and diversity of generated model output.